 What Papa Helmut Schirmbrand Knows from Practice

-The Smell Is the First Thing You Notice
+The Smell is the First Thing You Notice

 Martin K. puts it succinctly: